-Regulatory Responsibility Department of Health (DOH) Program Responsibility Bureau of Food, Drug and Radiation Protection, Department of Health Current Waste Management As of July 1, 1995, waste may be shipped to the disposal facility in Barnwell, South Carolina.
-However, pursuant to South Carolina law, there will be a gradual reduction in the annual total waste volume from all sources allowed at Barnwell through June 30, 2008, with the Atlantic Compact's waste receiving priority for disposal.
-No non-compact waste will be allowed into Barnwell after June 30, 2008.
-In addition, subject to the Northwest Compact's third amended resolution and order (approved April 20, 2006), wastes meeting Energy Solutions' Clive, Utah license conditions are being shipped for disposal at the Clive facility.
-Certain NARM wastes meeting the State of Washington's conditions are being shipped to the commercial facility in Richland, Washington.
-Because of the dense population and geographic size of the District of Columbia, and because of the relatively low volume of low-level radioactive waste generated within its borders, DOH is not planning to site a facility.
+Regulatory Responsibility Department of Health (DOH) Program Responsibility Bureau of Food, Drug and Radiation Protection, Department of Health Current Waste Management Use of the Energy Solutions' commercial Class A, B and C LLRW disposal facility in Barnwell, SC has been discontinued, as non-compact waste may no longer be accepted for disposal at Barnwell after June 30, 2008.
+Subject to the Northwest Compact's Third Amended Resolution and Order (approved April 20, 2006), certain Class A domestic-generated LLRW may be shipped for disposal at Clive, UT if it meets the license conditions for the Energy Solutions' facility.
+In addition, certain NARM wastes meeting the State of Washington's conditions can be shipped to US Ecology's commercial disposal facility in Richland, WA.
+Regional generators presently have no access for the disposal of Class B and C LLRW (and certain Class A waste streams), all of which must be stored at this time.
+Siting Because of the dense population and geographic size of the District of Columbia, and because of the relatively low volume of low-level radioactive waste generated within its borders, DOH is not planning to site a facility.
 The District of Columbia is continuing efforts either to join a compact or to contract with one.
 Contact Gregory B. Talley, Program Manager, Radiation Protection Division, Bureau of Food, Drug, and Radiation Protection, Environmental Health Administration, Department of Health, District of Columbia, 51 N Street, NE, Suite 6025, Washington, D.C.
-20002 (phone - 202/535-2320; fax - 202/535-1359; greg_talley@dc.gov; www.dchealth.dc.gov) Puerto Rico
+20002 (phone - 202/535-2320; fax - 202/535-1359; greg.talley@dc.gov; www.dchealth.dc.gov) Puerto Rico